Monkee-Boy/mbGuides/general/deployments.md

 `./config/deploy.rb`

 This is where it all happens.
-You will notice that the file makes heavy use of the mBoy gem to load in defaults and customize the deployment messages.
 You can overwrite any of the defaults set in the gem as needed.

 There are a few variables you are required to set before deploying.